cloudogu/k8s-prometheus/docs/operations/federation_en.md

 You can do this for as many CES-instances as you like.

+Files for testing this scenario can be found in the `samples` folder.

 ### Configure CES-Prometheus

 First we'll have to expose our CES-Prometheus to outside the cluster.